 Carol Ann Dixon, Ph.D

-I am a teacher and postdoctoral researcher with interests in African and Caribbean diaspora histories, cultural geography, museology and contemporary visual arts.
+I am a teacher, education consultant and postdoctoral researcher with interests in African and Caribbean diaspora histories, cultural geography, museology and contemporary visual arts.
 My doctoral dissertation – “The ‘othering’ of Africa and its diasporas in Western museum practices” (University of Sheffield, 2016) – examined changing curatorial approaches to the display and interpretation of art objects from continental Africa and the global African diaspora in contrasting Western museum and gallery settings.
-A particular focus of this research involved interrogating issues of race, racism and anti-racism within institutional contexts in the UK and France –including the British Museum, Tate, Musée du quai Branly–Jacques Chirac and the Centre Georges Pompidou, Paris.
+A particular focus of this research involved interrogating issues of race, racism and anti-racism within institutional contexts in the UK and France – including the British Museum, Tate, Musée du quai Branly–Jacques Chirac and the Centre Georges Pompidou, Paris.

-Much of my postdoctoral scholarship builds on the findings of my Ph.D. research, and I am also developing a portfolio of new outputs focused on issues of (mis-)representation, omission, distortion and erasure within a range of exhibiting contexts, accessible online via my ORCID and LinkedIn profiles.
+Much of my postdoctoral scholarship builds on the findings of my Ph.D. research, and I am also developing a portfolio of new outputs focused on issues of (mis-)representation, omission, distortion and erasure within a range of exhibiting contexts.

 Maica Gugolati, Ph.D.